 Licensed to thrill

-Some of our most well-known books and characters are from this genre, as the suspense transcends generations.
-Household names such as James Bond, Sherlock Holmes, Miss Marple all come from this genre, as do villains such as Dracula, and Dr Jekyll's Mr Hide.
+Some of our most well-known books and characters are from this genre, as our love of suspense transcends generations.
+Household names such as James Bond, Sherlock Holmes, and Miss Marple all feature in material from this genre, as do villains such as Dracula, and Dr Jekyll's Mr Hyde.

 If you have yet to enjoy the rollercoaster ride of a crime and mystery novel, then here are a few suggestions from the Kumon Recommended Reading List to whet your appetite.

 In Eoin Colfer's 'Artemis Fowl' join our twelve-year-old child prodigy who has dedicated his life to criminal activity.
-Join him as he discovers an underground world of armed and dangerous fairies as he tries to get his hands on fairy gold.
+He discovers an underground world of armed and dangerous fairies as he tries to get his hands on fairy gold.

-Robert Muchamore's 'The Recruit (CHERUB)' follows orphaned tearaway James as he battles to be recruited by Britain's top-secret spy agency CHERUB.
+Robert Muchamore's 'The Recruit' (CHERUB series) follows orphaned tearaway James as he battles to be recruited by Britain's top-secret spy agency CHERUB.
 Being trained as a British special agent involves 100 days of gruelling training, before the fun really begins.

 In John Buchan's 'The Thirty-Nine Steps', the reader is taken on a journey from London to the Scottish countryside and back again in a tale of murder, intrigue and mistaken identity, set on a backdrop of pre-war espionage.

 Daphne De Maurier's 'Rebecca' takes the form of a flashback as our heroine tries to unravel the secrets of her husband's past and discover the truth behind the death of his first wife, Rebecca.
 Kumon students study Rebecca as part of the summarisation levels when looking at paragraph connections.